AnthonyEmm/ReactCookbook/README.md

-# WBS CODING SCHOOL PROJECT
+# WBS CODING SCHOOL PROJECT MODULE 6 - COOKBOOK

 This project is part of the WBS Coding School Webdevelopment Bootcamp.
 The goal of the project is: